CW: medical examinations, surgery, bullying, transphobia.

 Now that I write this, after many years of thinking, it’s obvious and anticlimactic that I am nonbinary—I feel a deflated yet relieved kind of oh, is that it?
 A weight off my shoulders.
 It feels like a conclusion but also the beginning of a different kind of struggle to work through contradictions and tensions which I am beginning to notice.
 This blog post is an attempt to write something about where I’ve got to.

-What does it mean to be trans non-binary?
+What does it mean for me to be trans nonbinary?

 The most obvious part of my affirmed gender took the longest to recognise: trans.
 This just means that my gender is not the same as my sex assigned at birth.
 I used to think that trans people all had hormone therapy or surgery.
 Eventually I noticed that I was wrong; there is social as well as medical transition.
 Stonewall’s glossary entry for transitioning explains: